brajeshwar/brajeshwar.github.io/_posts/2005/2005-02-02-interview-with-a-link-spammer.md

----
-layout: post
-title: Interview with a link spammer
+# Interview with a link spammer
----

 Here is a nice article - [An interview with a Link Spammer](http://www.theregister.co.uk/2005/01/31/link_spamer_interview/).